easystats/modelbased/paper/paper.md

 # Statement of need

 Applied statistics have historically focused on statistical *tests* (e.g., *t*-tests, correlation tests, and analyses of variances, ANOVAs), seen as most apt to provide researchers with interpretable answers to the questions they seek.
 These tests, however, typically rely on statistical *models* — the true underlying cornerstone of modern data science.
-The replication crisis [@OSC2015estimating; @camerer2018evaluating] and methodological (r)evolutions [@makowski2023we] have underlined some of the issues with the traditional focus on statistical tests (e.g., the effacement of model assumptions, an emphasis on null-hypothesis testing, non-compatibility with more complex variance structures) and called for shifting the focus to the models themselves.
+The replication crisis [@OSC2015estimating; @camerer2018evaluating] and methodological (r)evolutions [@makowski2023we] have underlined some of the issues with the traditional focus on statistical tests (e.g., the effacement of model assumptions, an emphasis on null-hypothesis testing, non-compatibility with more complex variance structures) and called for shifting the focus to the models themselves [@cumming2014new].

 In line with these efforts, new tools have been created to facilitate the direct usage and reporting of statistical models.
 For instance, the `easystats` collection of R packages [@easystatspackage] has been developed to help researchers "tame, discipline, and harness" the power of statistical models.
 Within this framework, specific packages are dedicated to model parameters [the `parameters` package, @ludecke2020extracting], predictive performance [the `performance` package, @ludecke2021performance] or effect importance [the `effectsize` package, @ben2020effectsize].

-**But the models themselves withhold even more usefulness!**
+**But the models themselves pack even more usefulness!**

 The fundamental nature of these models—a statistical link between an outcome $y$ and predictor variables $X$—enables the generation of predictions for any observed or unobserved combination of predictors.
 These predictions refer to expected values of the outcome for given levels of predictors of interest, making it possible to test and visualize the model's behaviour in a more meaningful and comprehensive way, and answering a broad range of research questions.

 The two most popular R packages for extracting these quantities of interest from statistical models are `emmeans` [@russell2024emmeans] and `marginaleffects` [@arel2024interpret].
 These packages pack an enormously rich set of features and cover (almost) all imaginable needs for post-hoc analysis of statistical models.
-However, their power and flexibility come at a cost: ease of use—especially for users not familiar with the underlying statistical concepts.
-The `modelbased` package, built on top of these two packages, aims to unleash this vast, untapped potential by providing a unified interface to extract marginal means, marginal effects, contrasts, comparisons, and model predictions from a wide range of statistical models.
+Their power and flexibility can be intimidating for users not familiar with the underlying statistical concepts.
+The `modelbased` package, built on top of these two packages, aims to unleash this untapped potential by providing a unified interface to extract marginal means, marginal effects, contrasts, comparisons, and model predictions from a wide range of statistical models.
 In line with the `easystats`' *raison d'être*, the `modelbased` package focuses on simplicity, flexibility, and user-friendliness to help researchers harness the full power of their models.

 # Key concepts